 There must be proof of a relationship between the doctor and patient, meaning the doctor agreed to provide some form of care to the patient.
 This can include doctors in the delivery room, an OBGYN, or a general practitioner.

-Our Seattle Clients Explain Why They Chose Our Law Firm
+Representing the People of Washington Since 2008 Former Clients Explain Why They Chose Our Bellevue Law Firm

 Liz Quick is a brilliant trial attorney.
 I was the plaintiff in my case and I remember sitting in that courtroom thinking “She is incredible!”
 She operated with such ease and such confidence in what she was doing that I just couldn’t be anything less than in total awe of her.
 She also was amazingly pleasant to just be around.
 When you are feeling as vulnerable as I felt during during the trial, having someone on your side like Liz meant so much.View on Google

-Our lawyers service the greater Seattle area, including Everett.
-Contact us today if you believe medical malpractice or negligence in Everett has led to your child having cerebral palsy.
+Our Bellevue-based lawyers service the greater Seattle area, including Everett and Tacoma.
+Contact us today if you believe medical malpractice or hospital errors have led to your child developing cerebral palsy.

 What To Expect When You Hire Our Cerebral Palsy Lawyers